RvN-R/milestone-3-missingpiece/TESTING.md

 # Testing

+I used <a href="https://validator.w3.org/">Markup Validator Service</a>, <a href="https://jigsaw.w3.org/css-validator/">CSS Validator</a>, <a href="https://jshint.com/">JSHint</a> and <a href="http://pep8online.com/">PEP8 Online</a> to check both HTML, CSS, Javascript and Python using the direct input services of both services.
+The HTML validator doesn't recognised Jinja formatting, so that will come back as and error.
+However, apart from those results no other issues where flagged.

 ## Testing client Requirements featured in README
 * <b>We need a platform that illustrates and shares our key values</b></br>